-Our AGM is an annual opportunity for shareholders to meet with the Chairman and other members of the Board, including the Chief Financial Officer (CFO).
+Our AGM is an annual opportunity for shareholders to meet with the Chairman and other members of the Board.
 The meeting is open to all shareholders, giving them the option to ask questions and raise issues during the formal business or more informally following the meeting.